slgrobotics/q-scout/Code/README.md

 Now you can use **MyQode** as a reference, see how its *Scratch* blocks are translated into Arduino code, and reproduce that in a more powerful and flexible Arduino IDE - combining with anything else you like.

 ### Happy coding!

+#### Some Observations:

+1. There are four RJ45 ports on the sides of the controller.
+They combine I2C and ADC (analog input) wires.
+Four more ports are present, but connectors aren't soldered.
+2. Port numbers are marked on the plastic case.
+Port 1 is next to Reset button, port 4 is near USB connector.
+3. Due to very low pin count of ESP32, hardware designers had to use analog multiplexor chips - CM051B - to handle all ports.
+This complicates direct programming.
+You have to use library calls, or handle multiplexor yourself.